Introduction

 DIY Replacement Steps

-- Pry up gently along the seal base with a flat screwdriver or plastic trim tool.
+• Start by gently prying the old seal away from its channel using a flat screwdriver or better, a plastic trim removal tool.

 Step 2: Clean & Sand

-- Spray automotive adhesive remover; wait 2–3 minutes and wipe with a lint‑free cloth until old glue is gone.
+• Spray automotive adhesive remover; Wait 2~3 mins and wipe with a lint‑free cloth until old glue is fade away.

-- Wipe away dust with a clean paper towel.
+• Wipe away dust with a clean paper.

 Step 3: Dry‑Fit New Seal